neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 ### Heat Conduction Model

-The MOOSE heat conduction module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).
+The MOOSE heat transfer module is used to solve for [energy conservation in the solid](theory/heat_eqn.md).
 The solid mesh is shown in [solid_mesh]; the only sideset defined in the domain is the coolant channel surface.
 The solid geometry uses a length unit of meters.